marsidmali/Exploring-Why-Civil-Resistance-Works/README.md

 ## 5. Nonviolent Resistance and Target Regime Type

 Examine whether nonviolent resistance remains significant even if we control for the regime type.
 Run a logistic   regression of success on the nonviolence indicator controlling for the Polity V score of campaign target, the log of participation, and the location’s logged population the year the campaign ends.

-## Honor Code

-You understand that this is an individual assignment, and as such you must carry it out alone.
-You may seek help on the Internet, on ChatGPT, Bard, or Bing, by Googling or searching in StackOverflow for general questions pertaining to the use of Python and pandas libraries and idioms.
-However, it is not right to ask direct questions that relate to the assignment and where people will actually solve your problem by answering them.
-You may discuss with your fellow students in order to better understand the questions, if they are not clear enough, but you should not ask them to share their answers with you, or to help you by giving specific advice.